PSNapier/simple-spending/README.md

 # 💵 Simple Spending Tracker

 A mobile-first spending tracker built with Laravel 12, Vue 3, and Tailwind CSS.
-Designed for fast entry, clear visuals, and simple monthly tracking.
+Designed to be used alongside a finance spreadsheet for fast spending entry, clear visuals, and simple monthly tracking.

 ## Features

-- ✅ Email login via Laravel Breeze (Vue starter kit)
+- ✅ Email login via Laravel
 - 📆 Track transactions (name, amount, date)
 - 📊 See total and projected spending for the current month
 - 📱 Mobile-first layout, large font/buttons for ease of use
 - 🧠 Clean inline editing — no popups or modals

----

 ## Tech Stack

 - **Laravel 12**
 - **Vue 3**
 - **TailwindCSS**
-- **MySQL or SQLite** (dev)

----
+- **MySQL**

 ## TODO